What Is A Board Certified Veterinary Surgeon?

 A board certified veterinary surgeon is a licensed veterinarian who has obtained intensive, additional surgical training.
 A veterinary surgeon can offer special assistance in the following kinds of cases:

-- Traumatic injury and emergencies (such as fractures, skin wounds and lacerations, correction of gastric dilatation-volvulus, and exploratory (abdominal/thoracic) surgery
+- Acute crises and traumatic injury requiring emergency surgery (such as fractures, skin wounds and lacerations, internal bleeding, correction of gastric dilatation-volvulus, and exploratory procedures).

-- Orthopedic surgeries (such as total hip replacements (THRs), cruciate ligament surgeries (TPLOs), and arthroscopy for joint exploration).
+- Orthopedic surgeries (such as repair of medial patellar luxation and cruciate ligament tears, and arthroscopy for joint exploration).